|

 and affidavits filed in connection with applications for marriage

-licenses shall be exempt from documentary stamp tax. (n)
+licenses shall be exempt from documentary stamp tax. (n) Art.
+25.

 The local civil registrar concerned shall enter all applications